-When comparing Todo.txt vs Microsoft To-Do, the Slant community recommends Todo.txt for most people.
-In the question“What are the best cross-platform to do list apps?”
-Todo.txt is ranked 6th while Microsoft To-Do is ranked 15th.
+When comparing Todo.txt vs Microsoft To Do, the Slant community recommends Todo.txt for most people.
+In the question“What are the best cross-platform task apps?”
+Todo.txt is ranked 9th while Microsoft To Do is ranked 18th.
 The most important reason people chose Todo.txt is:

 Specs